clarity20/fasder/README.md

 * The issues queue of the original fasd project contains some unresolved issues we might wish to address here.
 * Develop a more formal strategy for testing.
 There are two classes of use cases:
-(1) the hidden operation of the \_fasder_prompt_func at the command line and (2) explicit invocations of fasder, often through its short aliases.
+(1) the hidden action of the \_fasder_prompt_func (the hook) at the prompt and (2) explicit invocations of fasder, or its short aliases.
 Regarding the former, our script's dependency on a `PROMPT_COMMAND` whose exact meaning changes whenever we edit the script creates a challenging situation akin to the Observer Effect familiar to physicists.
 As a workaround, we could structure our test rig to invoke "fasder --proc <cmd>" directly for each test case while we monitor the effects this has on a suitably mocked-up data file.
 The use cases wherein fasder is explicitly called should be easier to test.
-* Original fasd contains notes about downloading it through package managers or the project website.
+* The original fasd contains notes about downloading it through package managers or the project website.
 Consider pursuing either or both of these for fasder.